 What are Tax Treaties?

 The United States has entered into tax treaties with countries worldwide, the UK included.
 What does that mean?
-Well in part, it means that residents of these foreign countries can avoid double taxation by having their tax US bills reduced or even eliminated.
+In part, it means that residents of these foreign countries can avoid double taxation by reducing their tax US bills or even eliminating them.
 The US UK Tax Treaty is no different.

 Each tax treaty the US makes with a foreign country will consider the individual taxation laws of that respective country.
-A new treaty is written for each country in question to achieve this kind of specificity.
-Obviously, there will be plenty of cross-over from one treaty to another, but the specifics of each treaty are addressed on a case-by-case basis.
+A new treaty is written for each country to achieve this kind of specificity.
+There will be plenty of cross-over from one treaty to another, but the specifics of each treaty are addressed on a case-by-case basis.

 Why Tax Treaties?